How Average True Range (ATR) Can Improve Your Trading

 How ATR Can Aid in Trading Decisions

-The ATR describes how much an asset typically moves over the course of the day.
-Day traders can use this information for plotting profit targets and determining whether a trade should be taken on.
+Day traders can use information on how much an asset typically moves in a certain period for plotting profit targets and determining whether a trade should be attempted.

 Assume a stock moves $1 a day, on average.
 There is no significant news out, but the stock is already up $1.20 on the day.
 The trading range (high minus low) is 1.35.
 The price has already moved 35% more than the average, and now you're getting a buy signal from a strategy.
 While the buy signal may be valid, since the price has already moved significantly more than average, betting that the price will continue to go up and expand the range even further may not be a prudent decision.
 The trade goes against the odds.

 Since the price is already up substantially and has moved more than the average, the price is more likely to fall, staying within the price range already established.
 While buying once the price is near the top of the daily range—and the range is well beyond average—isn't prudent, selling or shorting is probably the better choice, assuming a valid sell signal occurs.

 The opposite could also occur if the price drops and is trading near the low of the day and the price range for the day is larger than usual.
 In this case, if a strategy produces a sell signal, you should ignore it or take it with extreme caution.
 While the price may continue to fall, it is against the odds.
 More likely the price will move up and stay between the daily high and low already established.
 Look for a buy signal based on your strategy.

 You should review historical ATR readings as well.
 Even though the stock may be trading beyond the current ATR, based on history, the movement may be quite normal based on the stock's history.

 Day Trading ATR Tendencies